aoliver44/taxaHFE/taxahfe.md

 │   │   ├── shap_taxahfe_ml_sf_1234_test.pdf
 │   │   ├── shap_taxahfe_ml_sf_1234_train.pdf
 │   │   └── training_performance.pdf
+│   │   └── raw_predictions.csv
+│   │   └── collinear_var_preference.csv.gz
+│   │   └── collinear_stats_pre_cordf.csv.gz
+│   │   └── collinear_stats_pre_vifdf.csv.gz
 │   ├── taxahfe_ml_sf_test_1234.csv
 │   └── taxahfe_ml_sf_train_1234.csv
+│   └── taxahfe_ml_sf_1234.log
 ```

 The file names are written to be somewhat informative.
 For example, ```taxa_hfe_ml_sf_train_NA.csv``` is the post-HFE, feature-reduced training set that was input to the downstream ML pipeline.
 The "sf" in the filename indicates that the "super filter" was applied (see default flag arguments for more details).

 After the run is complete, a directory called ```ml_analysis/``` is created, where the machine learning results for both the trained and dummy models are stored.
-Additionally, SHAP plots are generated to illustrate the top features driving the ML model.
+The raw predicitons from the ML model are also stored (raw_predicitons.csv).
+Information about collinearity pre-processesing (performed after ```taxaHFE```, as part of the downstream ```dietML```) is stored in the collinear_stats_* files.
+Finally, SHAP plots are generated to illustrate the top features driving the ML model.
 The "1234" in the SHAP plot filenames refers to the random seed used for that run.

 For a great overview of SHAP analyses and how to interpret these plots, check out [this guide](https://www.aidancooper.co.uk/a-non-technical-guide-to-interpreting-shap-analyses/).